Ep.8: Mine Hunting

 And I wanted her to come over.

-I asked about that time period when Misty went missing, what Jenna remembers.
+I ask about that time period when Misty went missing.
+What Jenna remembers.

 This is before social media and this is before you had cell phones.